reedmayhew18/qoi-py/README.md

 3.  **Bitwise Magic**: We use `& 63` instead of `% 64` because math is hard but logic is fashion.
 4.  **Lists over Arrays**: We switched from `array.array` to standard lists for the hash index because CPython optimizes lists like crazy.

-## 🤝 Contributing

-Think you can make her tighter?
-Want to optimize a loop?
-Feel free to submit a PR!
-- Bug fixes: Yes.
-- Optimization hacks: **YES PLEASE.**
-- Formatting complaints: The door is over there.

 ## 📝 License

 MIT License - Because style should be free.